What is the scheme and what works are involved?

 Why was this work not completed at the same time of the previous work at the same junction?

 The works to install pedestrian facilities at this junction were completed by Salford Council.
 Wigan Council’s works consist of adding left-turn lanes to the A580 and Mosley Common Road to increase capacity for traffic and reduce congestion.
 The works could not be undertaken at the same time due to differing funding programmes and approvals timescales.
-A small proportion of the work undertaken by Salford Council will be amended by Wigan Council to accommodate the left turn lanes.
+A small proportion of the work undertaken by Salford Council will be amended by Wigan Council to accommodate the additional lane.

 Is work to take place during anti-social hours?

 No works are currently envisaged during anti-social hours.
-Sunday working may be required for the final road surfacing.
-More information will be made available once a contractor is confirmed.
+Out of hours or Sunday working may be required for the final road surfacing towards the end of the scheme, with ample notice provided.

 What impact assessment has been made in regard to any hazardous materials and gases during excavation?